pkdone/mongo-agg-schema-analyzer/README.md

 ## Example Pipeline Output

-For the sample data set, this should yield the following result output:
+For the sample data set, the executed pipeline should yield the following result output:

 ```javascript
 [